 PTSD triggers can happen for a variety of reasons.
 Sometimes, PTSD symptoms can even come and go.
 Someone may not even notice their PTSD until they hear a car backfiring or see fireworks.
 What triggers PTSD depends entirely on the person and their unique condition.

-When you have a trigger, it is because your brain connects a scent, sound, sight, or something else to the traumatic memory.
+When you have a trigger, your brain connects a scent, sound, sight, or something else to the traumatic memory.
 With PTSD, the memories you create are not normal.
 Your brain does not perceive the memory as being the past.
 This means that reminders of the experience can make you go through it all over again.

 While each person is different, there are a few standard things that can trigger PTSD.
-Seeing a person, thing, or place related to the trauma can set off a reaction.
+Seeing a person, thing, or place related to the trauma can trigger a reaction.
 Likewise, seeing a similar trauma on the news or in a movie can set off symptoms.
 Thoughts, feelings, emotions, scents, situations, sounds, and tastes can all trigger PTSD again.